Key Facts About the Sports Car Industry

 The most expensive sports car ever sold at auction fetched $48 million.
 It was a Ferrari 250 GTO and it was sold at Sotheby’s in 2018.

 Revenue From Sports Cars: Top 5 Countries

-Real-Life Car Design Patent Infringement Case: BMW vs. Mazz Auto Group
+Real-Life Sports Car Design Infringement Case: BMW vs. Mazz Auto Group

-In January 2017, BMW filed a car design patent lawsuit against Mazz Auto Group for infringing and diluting its trademarks by using them on bogus products and infringing upon its design patents.
+In January 2017, BMW filed a car design patent lawsuit against Mazz Auto Group for infringing and diluting its trademarks by using them on bogus products and infringing upon its sports car design patents.